sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 Harbor renders a README file as well as the default values for the chart.

 To install the chart you need its location.
-You can copy the location from the harbor UI by clicking the "Copy" button on next to the tag or use the command below:
+You can copy the location from the harbor UI by clicking the "Copy" button on next to the tag or use the commands below:

 ```bash
 GARDENER_PROJECTNAME=$(kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}' | cut -d. -f3)